Matthewjsiv/bomberman/README.md

 Bomberman game programmed in assembly language

 CONTROLS:
-Arrow keys - move
+\nArrow keys - move
-B button - drop bomb
+\nB button - drop bomb

 TO RUN:
 Open the MARS jar file, and then open the bomberpixel.asm file.